marcjulianschwarz/obsidian-vault-blog/Posts/ghostty.md

 window-inherit-working-directory = true
 ```

-> Btw, there is also this beautifully made open source [Ghostty Config Generator](https://ghostty.zerebos.com/).
+> Btw, there is also this beautiful looking open source [Ghostty Config Generator](https://ghostty.zerebos.com/).